OrchardCMS/OrchardCore/src/docs/templates/README.md

   -lo|--logger           Configures the logger component.
-                             nlog       - Configures NLog as the logger component. serilog    - Configures Serilog as the logger component. none       - Do not configure logger.
+                             nlog       - Configures NLog as the logger component. serilog    - Configures Serilog as the logger component. none       - Do not use a logger.
                          Default: nlog

   -ov|--orchard-version  Specifies which version of Orchard Core packages to use.